 Development & Climate Days: the history

-Development & Climate Days is an annual gathering that links the issues of climate change and development, and promotes dialogue, information sharing and informal discussion alongside United Nations climate change talks.
+Development & Climate Days is an annual gathering that links the issues of climate change and development, and promotes dialogue, information sharing and informal discussion alongside the United Nations climate change negotiations.

 The UNFCCC binds almost 200 countries to tackle climate change.
 The COP is the supreme decision-making body of the convention, and all parties meet each year to review progress.